CHTC/chtc-website-source/_uw-research-computing/multiple-jobs.md

 please contact [CHTC's research computing facilitators](mailto:chtc@cs.wisc.edu) and we will work with you to identify options to meet the needs of your work.

+> **Before you continue reading:** While HTCondor is designed to submit many jobs at a
+> time using a single submit file, the hardware of the submit server can be overwhelmed
+> if there are too many jobs.
+If you plan to submit 10,000+ jobs at a time, please let us
+> know.
+Furthermore, if you plan to submit 1000+ jobs, please make sure that each job
+> has a minimum run time of 10 minutes (on average).
+If your calculations are shorter than
+> 10 minutes, then modify your workflow to run multiple calculations per job.

 <h1>Submit Multiple Jobs Using <code class="h1">queue</code></h1>

 All HTCondor submit files require a `queue` attribute (which must also be